alevosia/fog-of-war/README.md

 > and animate for a game in a terminal for a newb so I'm just committing this for safekeeping or memories :)

 Todo: Rewrite to web, maybe?
 I dunno
+And oh, I just committed everything.
+I don't know which one to ignore,
+but if you want to try it out and experience art >:D
+you may download the 'Release' folder.